department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/vgli.md

 ### Can I get VGLI?

-You may be able to get VGLI if:
+You may be able to get VGLI if **at least one of the following is true for you**:

 - You had part-time Servicemembers’ Group Life Insurance (SGLI) as a member of the National Guard or Reserves, and you suffered an    injury or disability (damage to your body or mind that makes it hard for you to do everyday tasks, including meaningful work) while on duty—including direct traveling to and from duty—that disqualified you for standard premium insurance rates, **or**
 - You had SGLI while you were in the military and you’re within 1 year and 120 days of being released from an active-duty period of 31 or more days, **or**